ThinkUpLLC/ThinkUp/docs/source/userguide/settings/plugins/youtube.rst

 ThinkUp's YouTube plugin collects videos, comments, likes, dislikes and view counts from YouTube for an authorized user.

-The user must have their YouTube account linked to their Google+ account in order to use the plugin as the latest, YouTube API requires an account holders Google+ ID to retrive the data ThinkUp requires.
+The user must have their YouTube account linked to their Google+ account in order to use the plugin as the latest, YouTube API requires an account holders Google+ ID to retrieve the data ThinkUp requires.

 Configure the YouTube Plugin (Admin only)
 -----------------------------------------

-To use the YouTube plugin, you'l need to `create a Google APIs project on google.com
+To use the YouTube plugin, you'll need to `create a Google APIs project on google.com
 <http://code.google.com/apis/console#access>`_.
 Click "Services" and switch the YouTube Analytics API, YouTube Data API
 v3 and Google+ API to "On."
 Next, click on "API Access" then "Create an OAuth 2.0 client ID."
 Edit the settings for your new Client ID then click "Next."